hoangduytran/blender-manual/manual/addons/import_export/scene_3ds.rst

 Image Search
    This enables a recursive file search if an image file can't be found.

+Object Filter
+   The kind of objects to be imported, checked object types will be imported and unchecked not.
+   Hold shift while selecting to check multiple object types.

 Read Keyframe
    Reads the keyframe tracks from a 3ds file and transforms the objects to the data which was found.
    Usually only one frame is found in static scenes, it will be imported to the timeline.